 CONCLUSIONS

 The 2012 World Summit on Sustainable Development’s “The Future We Want” stressed “the importance of the conservation and sustainable use of the oceans and seas and of their resources for sustainable development, including through the contributions to poverty eradication, sustained economic growth, food security, creation of sustainable livelihoods and decent work, while at the same time protecting biodiversity and the marine environment and addressing the impacts of climate change.
 We therefore commit to protect, and restore, the health, productivity and resilience of oceans and marine ecosystems, and to maintain their biodiversity, enabling their conservation and sustainable use for present and future generations, and to effectively apply an ecosystem approach and the precautionary approach in the management, in accordance with international law, of activities impacting on the marine environment, to deliver on all three dimensions [ecological, economic, social] of sustainable development.”
+IOC’s capacity development efforts will be constantly evaluated for their contribution towards this goal.

 The IOC will use its unique strength in capacity development on ocean science, observations, and services to mainstream the contribution of ocean science and governance in sustainable development of developing countries, in particular Priority Africa and SIDS.
 The pillars of IOC’s programme must be founded on: (i) IOC’s institutional strengthening of its global programmes and regional subsidiary bodies, including reinforced staffing to maximize opportunities to serve Member State interests; (ii) heightened integration of IOC global programmes and regional subsidiary bodies to accelerate opportunities for Member State participation in and benefit from IOC engagement; (iii) new and reinforced partnerships through IOC engaging Member States and the whole of civil society; and (iv) mobilization of resources to catalyse these partnerships as the engine of capacity development.